sammybibs/sammybibs.github.io/Blogger/Standalone/DNAC_INFOBLOX_API.md

 [Note some limitations  per this doc](https://www.cisco.com/c/dam/en_us/training-events/product-training/dnac-12/IPAM/DNAC12_IntegratingAnIPAMServer.pdf)

- - You cant integrate infoblox as IPAM if you have existing pools in DNAc
+ - You cant integrate infoblox as IPAM if you have existing pools in DNAC
- - you import the infoblox pools, but it not automation, and there are limitations of ;
+ - you import the infoblox pools, but it's not automation, and there are limitations of ;
   - The IP Pool needs to be "empty".
 Ie. No scope or current reservations.
     - DNAC will push to infoblox,  When you create a New IP Pool or New Reservation, the Cisco DNA Center updates the IPAM
     - almost impossible to remove IPAM, if you decide to now continue without IPAM Integration on DNAC